 Injury and Violence Prevention

-Mississippi's death rate of 82 per 100,000 people due to injuries, both intentional and unintentional, greatly exceeds the national rate of 62 per 100,000.
+Mississippi's death rate due to injuries, both intentional and unintentional, greatly exceeds the national rate.
 Despite evidence that most injuries are preventable, they continue to constitute one of the most tragic and costly public health problems to date.
 In the United States, nearly 192,900 people die from violence and injuries each year.
-More than 3 million people are hospitalized and 27 million people treated in emergency rooms as a result of violence and injuries each year.

 Motor vehicle crashes are the number one cause of injury-related deaths in the state, and Mississippi has one of the highest per-capita motor vehicle fatality rates in the nation.
 The Division of Injury and Violence Prevention works collaboratively with the following agencies and other interested parties to promote safety for drivers and passengers in motor vehicles: